hasura/ndc-spec/specification/src/specification/schema/object-types.md

 # Object Types

-The schema should define any named _object types_ which will be used as the types of [table](./tables.md) row sets, or [command](./commands.md) inputs or outputs.
+The schema should define any named _object types_ which will be used as the types of [collection](./collections.md) row sets, or [procedure](./procedures.md) inputs or outputs.

 An object type consists of a name and a collection of named fields.
 Each field is defined by its [type](../types.md), and any [arguments](../queries/arguments.md).

-_Note_: field arguments are only used in a query context, and ignored when an object type is used in other contexts (such as the input type of a command).
+_Note_: field arguments are only used in a query context, and ignored when an object type is used in other contexts (such as the input type of a _procedure_).

 To define an object type, add an [`ObjectType` ](../../reference/types.md#objecttype) to the `object_types` field of the schema response.